Suncatcher/aws_sg_migrate/README.md

 aws_sg_migrate.py
 =====================
-Python3 script for migrating AWS EC2 Security Groups across availability regions
+Python 3 script for migrating AWS EC2 Security Groups across availability regions

 ## Initial configuration
 One should have Python3 and Bash and AWS CLI properly installed.
 No special configuration is needed.<br>